web3-protocol/evm-browser/README.md

 # EVM Browser

-Web browser with support of the [EIP-4804 `web3://` protocol](https://eips.ethereum.org/EIPS/eip-4804), which can show on-chain websites hosted on Ethereum and all others EVM chains.
+Web browser with support of the [ERC-6860](https://eips.ethereum.org/EIPS/eip-6860) ``web3://`` protocol, which can show on-chain websites hosted on Ethereum and all others EVM chains.

 ![./screenshot2.png](./screenshot2.png)